 I am also available to give talks, speak on panels, and lead programs about the Whole Book Approach based on my book Reading Picture Books with Children: How to Shake Up Storytime and Get Kids Talking About What They See.
 I can adjust program content to address teachers, librarians, parents, and other caregivers who read with kids, as well as graduate and undergraduate students.
 See my Events page for a chronology of past and upcoming programs, and please note that educators at The Eric Carle Museum of Picture Book Art also offer Whole Book Approach outreach and onsite programs at The Carle, so you may wish to contact them, too.

-Here are some specific notes about my availability in 2018:
+Here are some specific notes about my availability in the 2018/2019 academic year:

 Library and classroom Skype visits for kids of all ages: